Omagh Town F.C.

-Omagh Town Football and Athletic Club was a Northern Irish association football club that was based in Omagh, County Tyrone.
+Omagh Town Football Club is a Northern Irish association football club that is based in Omagh, County Tyrone.
 Founded in 1962, the club played in the Northern Irish Football League from 1990 until its closure in 2005.
 They won the North West Senior Cup on six occasions and competed in the UEFA Intertoto Cup twice, in 1998 and 2003.
 Omagh Town was dissolved on 7 June 2005, owing to financial problems.
+In 2024 the club was initially relaunched with youth teams and in 2025 launched a senior team with the hope of securing promotion back to the Irish Premiership.

 History

 Omagh Town Football and Athletic Club was formed in August 1962 by Aines McGeehan, who wanted to start a team for young players from the Derry Road area of the town of Omagh.
 The team was called Omagh Celtic Football Club and started off with maroon shirts with blue shorts.
 The team (both Catholic and Protestant) played at Quarry Field Mullaghmena in Omagh.

 In 1969, the club changed its name to Omagh Town Football and Athletic Club and also changed their accommodation to the Military Holm for three years, moving to The Showgrounds afterwards.
 Following 1974 the kit also changed again, this time to white shirts and black shorts.
 This combination would change several more time before the club finally settled on a combination of red, black, and white.

 In 1990, Omagh Town moved to St Julian's Road, a site that was previously a council dump.
 Omagh leased the land and developed a football stadium.
 The stadium had a natural grass pitch, with a capacity of 5000 with 30 VIP places, 250 covered seats, 3220 covered standing places and 1500 uncovered standing places.

 Supporters of Omagh Town called the club "The Town".
 The club also supported darts, women's football and poolmembers.
 In total the club had about 470 members, of which 180 were youth members.
 Support for the club derived mainly from the towns of Omagh, Castlederg, Dromore and Ballygawley.
 Omagh Town's main rivalry was with north-west derby rivals Coleraine as well as with Glentoran.

 The club were elected to senior football (the Irish League) for the first time in the 1990–91 season, and would remain in the top flight for the next five years.
 In 1994–95, a change in makeup of the league, dropping the number of teams in the top flight to 8, caused Omagh to be relegated after finishing 9th.
 The results and points accumulated over two seasons were taken into account.
 Roy McCreadie's departure had caused problems, Paul Kee was left in charge.
 McCreadie returned and Town were promoted again, coming in as runners-up to Ballymena in the first division.